 - Product Engagement – How much customers are using products that can be monitored, such as SaaS software

-Strengthening Relationships
+KPI #2 – Strengthening Customer Relationships

-In order to recognize new business opportunities—and be seen as strategic advisors when making recommendations—your account managers and sales staff must demonstrate their value to the client.
+In order to recognize new business opportunities—and be seen as strategic advisors when making recommendations—your account managers and sales staff must demonstrate value to the client.

-Performance Indicators for Strengthening Relationships:
+Key Performance Indicators for Strengthening Customer Relationships:

-- Strategic Calls – Number of calls made to offer best practices, strategic advice, consulting, etc.
+Strategic Calls – Number of calls made to offer best practices, strategic advice, consulting, etc.

-- Strategic Emails – Number of emails sent to offer best practices, strategic advice, consulting, etc.
+Strategic Emails – Number of emails sent to offer best practices, strategic advice, consulting, etc.

-- Referrals – Number of new customers gained via referrals
+Customer Referrals – Number of new customers gained via referrals

 - Outreach Engagement – The number of times a customer responds to account management outreach, such as calls and emails

-Growing Revenue
+KPI #3 – Growing Revenue

 In the end, the goal of your account management effort is to increase revenue.
 For that reason, it’s important to measure growth with key indicators or performance measures.

-Performance Indicators for Growing Revenue:
+Key Performance Indicators for Growing Revenue:

 - Customer Upsell Revenue – Revenue obtained via upselling